rdfostrich/article-swj2020-cobra/content/evaluation.md

 The results show that HDT-based approaches can perform exceptionally well in certain cases, but they then perform relatively much worse in other cases.
-For instance, HDT-IC performs the best in all cases for VM queries, but this comes at the cost of very high storage requirements.
+For instance, HDT-IC performs best in all cases for VM queries, but this comes at the cost of very high storage requirements.
 Furthermore, HDT-CB performs really well for all queries, but becomes continuously slower for more versions in the dataset.